 View Annual Audit →Automotive Production Reality

 Outdated procedures after equipment modifications.
 Automotive facilities modify and retool equipment frequently.
-Procedures that were accurate at time of installation may no longer reflect the actual equipment after tooling changes, retrofit automation, or process modifications.
+Procedures that were accurate at installation may no longer reflect the actual equipment after tooling changes, retrofit automation, or process modifications.
 Annual review programs exist specifically to catch this.

-Maximum OSHA penalty per serious 1910.147 violation in 2025
+Maximum OSHA penalty per serious 1910.147 violation

-Rated lifespan of our coated aluminum placard materials
+Rated lifespan of our coated aluminum placards

 FAQ